mdda/deep-learning-workshop/ideas.md

 ## Next big conference ideas :

-    + ENAS is also a tempting idea
-      - Overall number of back-prop steps would be similar
-        -  But need to have structure updates
-        -  Possible to do in PyTorch or TensorFlow Eager Mode...
-      = Maybe create a simpler-to-understand version :
-        -  Have a fixed number of 'slots' that parameterised modules can operate on
-        -  Have a parameter/op budget, after which chain of ops is truncated
-        -  Ops are additive to the slots (so naturally 'residual-like')
-        -  Need to think how to 'impedence match' different sized layers
-           +  Images and RNN hidden states are two different cases
-           +  Images : Some kind of transpose operation (flipping depth for area) ?
-              - i.e. not information-destructive
-           +  RNN hidden state vector : Some kind of structured map (sparse-ish) between layers ?
-              - But that would be information-changing
-              - Possibly use random-projection (fixed seed) to remove memory access bandwith issue

     + Or a variation to explore the large, but sparse model idea of WaveRNN
       - Not clear what a toy problem should look like
         -  Would be great to do something with attention, or RNN